HillebrandGoriEshipping/HillebrandGoriEshippin-wc/readme.txt

 = Step by step guide =
 1. Download and activate our plugin from your WooCommerce backoffice
 2. Start the configuration wizard from WooCommerce
-3. Sign-in with your Vignoblexport user or create an account
+3. Sign-in with your Hillebrand Gori eShipping user or create an account
 4. Confirm the url of your shop

 == FAQ ==

 = Is a SSL certificate required? =
-Vignoblexport can function without one just fine.
+Hillebrand Gori eShipping can function without one just fine.
 However, for your peace of mind and that of your customers, we strongly recommend that you have an SSL certificate that secures the access to your site.

-= Is Vignoblexport free? =
+= Is Hillebrand Gori eShipping free? =
-Vignoblexport by Vignoblexport is a free non-binding solution.
+Hillebrand Gori eShipping by Hillebrand Gori eShipping is a free non-binding solution.

 == Screenshots ==